jr-cast/todo-react/README.md

-# react-template-1
+# To-do List Application: A React

-React project setup using create-react-app cli
+React Tutorial From Scratch: A Step-by-Step Guide (2021)